 Perhaps the worst thing about working from home?
 It’s hard to know when the workday ends.
 Writer Kevin Roose has found, for example, that remote workers take shorter breaks and fewer sick days, suggesting that boundaries can be an issue.
 And this is even more challenging if you don’t have a dedicated home office space.
 When your laptop sits out on the dining table, or the coffee table is covered in stacks of manila folders, it’s hard to fully feel like you’ve turned off.

 This is one reason why I insisted on building in two tiny home offices in our current renovation.
 I still will probably spend time working at the dining table, but I wanted a place to put everything at night so that I can close the door on it and not be distracted by the things I didn’t get done.
 You don’t need a spare room to do this, though.
 Simply having a nice basket or closet to tuck your laptop and papers into at night will do the trick.
 Creating a physical boundary will help you reset your mind and reclaim your home life.
+And if you’re interested in creating more joy at home, I hope you’ll join me for a free live workshop coming in January 2021 called The 5 Secrets to Designing a Joyful Home.
+You can sign up for the waitlist here.

 Do you have tips for finding more joy while working from home?
 Please share them in the comments!